elkasimi/zuniq-ai/README.md

 Of course you will need CMake building tool and a C++ compiler for that

 ## *Alphazero approach* try
-The game was a good candidate for an alphazero try
+The game was a good candidate for an alphazero
 -- TODO add some alphazero introduction
 -- TODO add description of what was done for that

 ## *Could be done*
 -- TODO

-## *Is there a mobile version for it*?
-Not yet.
-If you think it will be good create one please create an issue and if there are many people interested I can make one exposing AI to a UI.
-Feel free to use the sources for creating a UI if you think you can do it.

 ## References
 [1] Monte-Carlo Tree Search and Rapid Action Value Estimation in Computer Go by Sylvain Gelly and David Silver